crate/crate-python/docs/by-example/sqlalchemy/advanced-querying.rst

     ...     .all()
     [('Tricia McMillan', ...)]

-To search on multiple columns, pass a dictionary with columns and ``boost`` attached. ``boost`` is a factor that increases the relevance of a column in respect to the other columns:
+To search multiple columns, use a dictionary where the keys are the columns and the values are a ``boost``.
+A ``boost`` is a factor that increases the relevance of a column in respect to the other columns:

     >>> session.query(Character.name) \
     ...           .filter(match({Character.name_ft: 1.5, Character.quote_ft: 0.1},